 South Africa has many species of sunbirds.
 The beaks of these energetic little creatures are specially adapted to feed from tubular flowers.
 They have long and thin curved bills and brushed-tipped tubular flowers.
 Plant genera that attract Sunbirds include Agapanthus, Erica, Kniphofia, Leonotus, Tecoma and Wachendorfia.

-At New Plant Nursery our Agapanthus “Alice Double” and Agapanthus praecox Blue are usually looking great in Summer.
+Agapanthus “Alice Double” and Agapanthus praecox Blue are usually looking great in Summer.
 Generally speaking, red and orange flowers are actually more attractive to sunbirds, but these tiny animals are quite opportunistic and will feed on any nectar producing tubular flower.

 The easiest plants to grow that attract sunbirds is Leonotus species such as Leonotus leonorus and Leonotus ocymifolia.
 These plants are fast growing and they do not require much attention, so they are perfect for the gardener that has a bit of a brown thumb.